-C. Measurement Focus, Basis of Accounting, and Financial Statement Presentation
+C. Measurement Focus, Basis of Accounting, and Financial Statement Presentation of accounting.

-In the government-wide Statement of Net Position and Statement of Activities, governmental activities are presented using the economic resources measurement focus and the accrual basis of accounting, as are the Fiduciary Fund financial statements.
 Revenues are recorded when earned, and expenses are recorded when a liability is incurred or economic asset used, regardless of the timing of the related cash flows.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.